 - Physical oceanography

-- Hydro-acoustic plankton or nekton surveys
+- Hydroacoustic plankton or nekton surveys

 - Fluorescence measurements

-6 2 3 Modeled Data
+923 Modeled Data

-Numeric models, and to some degree statistical models, can generate a significant amount of data As an example, the circulation model can provide a snapshot of ocean current vectors across the GEM region, at many depths, for time steps as small as 10 minutes Other models produce smaller result sets, but often these results are used by other models as input and must be cataloged and delivered by the data management component However, unlike most other data sets, these data can be recreated and often are as the model matures These data are consistent across the data set, can represent a high volume of data, and are not generally interoperable The lag time between data generation and data submission (and even use) can be very short The meta-data need to describe the classification and version of the model and may need to include relevant input parameters The meta-data may be used to track the lineage of the output data, including the references to the input data and, if relevant, the models that created those input data The modeled output data for GEM are not yet defined
+Numeric models, and to some degree statistical models, can generate a significant amount of data As an example, the circulation model can provide a snapshot of ocean current vectors across the GEM region, at many depths, for time steps as small as 10 minutes Other models produce smaller result sets, but often these results are used by other models as input and must be cataloged and delivered by the data management component However, unlike most other data sets, these data can be recreated and often are as the model matures.
+These data are consistent across the data set, can represent a high volume of data, and are not generally interoperable.
+The lag time between data generation and data submission (and even use) can be very short.
+The metadata need to describe the classification and version of the model and may need to include relevant input parameters.
+The metadata may be used to track the lineage of the output data, including the references to the input data and, if relevant, the models that created those input data.

-6 2 4 Geographic Data
+9.2 4 Geographic Data

-These data are the reference data used by Geographic Information Systems (GISs) and include base layers such as elevation (bathymetry) and shorelines, but can also include soil types or habitat characterization These data formats are rarely used to store data collected by a project, but are frequently used to display the information in the spatial context of a map These data are usually interoperable across different systems and may be stored at several different locations.
-The meta-data are focused on the spatial definition and may include information about the resolution or precision of the data.
+These data are the reference data used by Geographic Information Systems (GISs) and include base layers such as elevation (bathymetry) and shorelines, but can also include soil types or habitat characterization.
+These data formats are rarely used to store data collected by a project, but are frequently used to display the information in the spatial context of a map.
+These data are usually interoperable across different systems and may be stored at several different locations.
+The metadata are focused on the spatial definition and may include information about the resolution or precision of the data.
 GEM will not generally be ingesting these data from projects, but the program may store reference information in this format, which is also a prime format for custom data products created by the data management component.

-6 2 5 Remotely Sensed Data
+9 2 5 Remotely Sensed Data

-Remotely sensed imagery can come from satellite or aerial platforms These are generally large files and may be used on a regular basis by the analysis being conducted by GEM However, images from NASA or NOAA may not need to be archived if they can be retrieved again from the source Aerial photography has also been used by EVOS projects to capture the spatial distribution of nekton in PWS These images, along with satellite images, may in some cases be archived by the GEM program and provided to the application component These data will require a large amount of storage and are quite interoperable with GIS and imageanalysis tools The meta-data describe the instrument and platform and often include details of the image quality and the spatial reference system Examples in the GEM habitat themes could include
+Remotely sensed imagery can come from satellite or aerial platforms These are generally large files and may be used on a regular basis by the analysis being conducted by GEM However, images from NASA or NOAA may not need to be archived if they can be retrieved again from the source Aerial photography has also been used by EVOS projects to capture the spatial distribution of nekton in PWS These images, along with satellite images, may in some cases be archived by the GEM Program and provided to the application component.
+These data will require a large amount of storage and are quite interoperable with GIS and imageanalysis tools.
+The metadata describe the instrument and platform and often include details of the image quality and the spatial reference system.
+Examples in the GEM habitat themes could include.